 This topic has been in my mind for awhile because I know I’m not the only one who feels this way.
-My little dilemma (if you call it that) is based on The Creative Group’s recent post on modern creative job titles.
+My little dilemma (if you call it that) is based on Robert Half’s post on modern creative job titles.

 Whenever I go meet people in professional networking or social events, the first question they would always ask is “So, what do you do?”
 What’s my answer?
 I tell them that I’m a “graphic design and communications consultant.”
 However, in my mind, am I really?
 Does this job title accurately represent the work I do?

 In my experience, I always feel that I’m more than just a graphic designer.
-Other than having an art school background who’s very familiar with Adobe Creative Suite, my career has progressed to writing, editing, communications strategy, web content management, email marketing, blogging, social media management (at least for my own social media platforms) as well as budding freelancer and entrepreneur.
+Other than having an art school background who’s very familiar with Adobe Creative Suite, my career has progressed to writing, editing, communications strategy, web content management, email marketing, blogging, social media marketing (at least for my own social media platforms) as well as a budding freelancer.

 Don’t get me wrong, I’m not complaining at all.
 I feel that having an additional skill set makes you more marketable to potential employers or clients, especially that technology is exponentially increasing and businesses are looking for more than just a hands-on designer.

 My only complaint is…what exactly do I call myself?
 Do I call myself a either a “graphic design and communications consultant” or “creative services professional” since I do more than just design?
-Should I use my given corporate job title as “Marketing Communications Consultant” even though it sounds too broad, or something else that’s more specific?
+Should I use my given current corporate job title, even though it sounds too broad, or something else that’s more specific?
 Maybe I’m overthinking this whole issue and need some sleep (it’s 1:30 am ET in the morning)?

 So I have to ask, what’s your job title?
 Do you make up a fancy job title based on your skills?
 If so, what is it?
 I would love to hear your ideas. 🙂